“There are worse things in life than death. Have you ever spent an evening with an insurance salesman?”

 - Fee-only planners who take a percentage of assets under management – where they get paid based on how much of your assets they manage.
 They typically take between .5% and 2% of assets as a fee.

-What about fee only planners who charge a percentage of assets under management?
-Certainly there are ethical planners who can manage assets and have their clients end up ahead of where they would have been without the planner.
+What about fee-only planners who charge a percentage of assets under management?
+Certainly, there are ethical planners who can manage assets and have their clients end up ahead of where they would have been without the planner.
 There may be some of these planners who are worth their money, but they are few and far between.
 Remember that most actively managed mutual funds do not beat their index averages and comparables.
 It generally takes 20-25 years to determine if a mutual fund manager is beating the market because of skill as opposed to getting lucky.
-As a result, advisers tell you to pick someone who has a 20-25 year track record of delivering market-beating return.
+As a result, advisers tell you to pick someone who has a 20-25-year track record of delivering market-beating returns.

 What does this planner need to get in market return to justify his fees?
 In this case, he will need to get a 10.79% return just to break even, meaning he will need to consistently beat the market by 11.45% per year.